idealo/spring-cloud-stream-binder-sqs/README.md

   - **maxNumberOfMessages** - Maximum number of messages to retrieve with one poll to SQS.
 Must be a number between 1 and 10.
   - **visibilityTimeout** - The duration in seconds that polled messages are hidden from subsequent poll requests after having been retrieved.
   - **waitTimeout** - The duration in seconds that the system will wait for new messages to arrive when polling.
 Uses the Amazon SQS long polling feature.
 The value should be between 1 and 20.
+  - **queueStopTimeout** - The number of milliseconds that the queue worker is given to gracefully finish its work on shutdown before interrupting the current thread.
+Default value is 20000 milliseconds (20 seconds).
   - **messageDeletionPolicy** - The deletion policy for messages that are retrieved from SQS.
 Defaults to NO_REDRIVE.
   - **snsFanout** - Whether the incoming message has the SNS format and should be deserialized automatically.
 Defaults to true.